Angels exist among us.

 But should you become an angel investor?

-If you have at least $500,000 set aside for investing and wish to support local entrepreneurs, read this article because we answer all the questions above and more in today’s article.
+If you can set aside $500,000 for startup investing over the next 5-10 years and want to support local entrepreneurs, read this article because we answer all the questions above – and more – below!

-Unlike most of our guide, this guide is structured more like a Q&A answering the frequently asked questions about Angel Investing in Singapore:
+Unlike our usual guide format, this guide is structured like a Q&A answering the frequently asked questions about Angel Investing in Singapore:

 As retail investors, we are more competent in evaluating the value of established businesses or picking companies that are more likely to bring us profit.